bowlneudel/spiders-song/README.md

 - Both the JSON-formatting python script and Max/MSP patch would need to be redesigned for use with characteristics other than Karyotype and Chiasmatic locus, i.e. generalizability

 - Only species with complete characteristic data were used for sonification, trimming the dataset from 140 species down to 44
-  - We did not consider how to sonify gaps in the data

 - Simulated extinct lineages were not considered for this sonification